MahApps/MahApps.Metro.IconPacks/README.md

 </div>

-This `IconPacks` library contains controls, markup extensions and converters to use these awesome icons in a simple way.
+The `IconPacks` library contains controls, markup extensions and converters to use these awesome icons with your applications in a simple way.

-The same icons are also available for [Avalonia](https://avaloniaui.net/ at [IconPacks.Avalonia](https://github.com/MahApps/IconPacks.Avalonia) which makes your `Avalonia` applications nicer.
+The same icons are also available for [Avalonia](https://avaloniaui.net/ with the [IconPacks.Avalonia](https://github.com/MahApps/IconPacks.Avalonia) packages which makes your `Avalonia` applications nicer.

 | Icon collection | Version | &#8721; | NuGet |
 |---|--:|--:|:--|